We may earn income from links in this post. Please read this Disclosure for details.

 Drift’s vibe is casual and the food offers a sophisticated take on coastal food, with ingredients from the ocean just outside their window.

-One dish on the menu you don’t want to miss is hodge podge.
 The restaurant’s version of this classic Nova Scotia vegetable stew elevates it, adding wax beans, root vegetables, vibrant scallops and fresh haddock.

 They’re sweetened with molasses and served with organic honey butter and might be one of the best things you ever tasted.